klovric/scdrm/README.md

 -----------------------------------------
 Get the project from Github or Ansible Galaxy.

-Install and adjust settings to your needs - change configuration variables, update .gitignore and aide.conf.
+Install and adjust settings to your needs - more about it later on in 'CONFIGURATION' section.

 By default your systems are actively set for disaster recovery, few most common scenarios.